Team-GhostLand/GhostLand7/README.md

 ## Issues:
 - [x] Continents incompatible with Tectonic *(fixed: Tectonic handles continentality on its own)*
 - [ ] Update config files *(ongoing)*
-- [ ] Clouds have some issues with rendering
+- [ ] Clouds have some issues with rendering (DH makes clouds double-layerd) *(note: Can't we pretend that this is intentional?
+They look kinda dope!)*
 - [x] Issues while exiting a world *(fixed: They just... fixed... themselves?
 Quits instantly without DH; with DH on - exiting takes some time (10-something seconds), but __usually__ will also happen, eventually.)*
-- [ ] Issues while entering a world (falling through the world) *(note: isn't that just the chunks loading in?)*
+- [x] Issues while entering a world (falling through the world) *(fixed: was a bug in older Baseline versions and since this pack was accidentally based on said older version - MidnightSP must've simply been unlucky enough to run into said bug)*
 - [ ] Issues while entering a world (game incredibly laggy for the first few minutes) *(note: that IS the chunks loading in - recommended solution is to look at the horizon in a single direction until it loads, then look around very slowly, will need to make a note about this in Discord)*
-- [ ] If Aether detects Loading Screen Tips - regardless of whether integration with it is enabled in the config or not - it reloads resources right after game loads, leading to a doubled loading screen (which significantly increases the practical startup time - since, even though thanks to RRS we can navigate menus when resources are loading, noone's gonna join the world with a loading bar, especially one so obnoxious (in-game, it's fine when loading) as the one that ELS adds).
+- [x] If Aether detects Loading Screen Tips - regardless of whether integration with it is enabled in the config or not - it reloads resources right after game loads, leading to a doubled loading screen (which significantly increases the practical startup time - since, even though thanks to RRS we can navigate menus when resources are loading, noone's gonna join the world with a loading bar, especially one so obnoxious (in-game, it's fine when loading) as the one that ELS adds). *(fixed: Tipsn't)*
 - [ ] GregTech's ores become transparent underwater (their polygons disappear - you can see the void)
 - [ ] On some modded biome coastlines, Creeper-hole-like cutouts appear, and they tend to cut off trees and leave them floating
 - [ ] Enabling Planet Curvature in Distant Horizons does nothing